Karla-Stein/sisters-in-cash/README.md

 ### Acknowledgements

-- Sincere thanks to Code Institute for providing a strong foundation in front-end development, UX strategy, and best practices — all of which directly shaped the success of this project.
+- Sincere thanks to [Code Institute](https://codeinstitute.net) for providing a strong foundation in front-end development, UX strategy, and best practices — all of which directly shaped the success of this project.
+- Thank you to my assessor Jonathan Jacobson for the guidance and constructive feedback of this project, whose insights and encouragement helped shape the direction and quality of this work.
-- Special appreciation to my mentor, Tim Nelson, whose guidance, feedback, and support were instrumental in helping me structure this project and push it to a higher standard.
+- Special appreciation to my mentor, [Tim Nelson](https://www.github.com/TravelTimN), whose guidance, feedback, and support were instrumental in helping me structure this project and push it to a higher standard.